linusg/xbox360controller/README.md

 [![Issues](https://img.shields.io/github/issues/linusg/xbox360controller)](https://github.com/linusg/xbox360controller/issues)

 This Python Package aims to provide a pythonic and complete API for your Xbox360 and similar game controllers.
-Currently it's built on top of the Linux kernel driver `xpad` so you can use it on almost any Linux distribution including your Rasperry Pi projects etc.
+Currently it's built on top of the Linux kernel driver `xpad` so you can use it on almost any Linux distribution including your Raspberry Pi projects etc.

 The following features are supported: